 So what happens when a pro player attempts to push the bounds of their mastery of the game?
 Throughout history, role-swapping has been one of the ultimate ways for pros to expand their horizons within League.
 It allows for players to solidify as great students of the game who transcend the context of a particular meta or roster.

 After swapping back to mid in 2020, Perkz was still the best mid in his region and added another championship under his belt.
-Today, both Perkz and Caps have been vocal about plans to swap back and forth between roles in the summer.
+Today, both Perkz and Caps have found themselves playing mid, albeit in different continents.
 Most role-swaps don’t end in the player becoming the best in their new role and reaching two international finals, however.

 Swaps and Flops